• Skip to main content

 • Churches in stone have been built before on that site but destroyed

-• What we see today date in part from the early 1200s. it is a medieval cathedral
+• What we see today dates partly from the early 1200s.
+It is a medieval cathedral

-• Major alteration were done in the 1800s with the removal of 2 towers
+• Major alterations were done in the 1800s with the removal of 2 towers

 • The Glasgow Cathedral is the only one on mainland to have survived the Reformation of 1560 intact.